 Our teaching of English includes phonics, guided reading, writing, handwriting and EGPS (English punctuation, grammar and spelling).
 Writing is taught with a rich stimulus or context, often from the wider curriculum, which allows children to write for purpose.
 English grammar, punctuation and spelling are taught as an embedded part of the writing sequence to ensure that learning is relevant and in context.

 Reading is explicitly taught and closely monitored to ensure that children read widely and successfully.
 Pupils start their reading journey through a carefully mapped sequence of learning which supports their ability to hear sounds in words (phonological awareness).
-This prepares pupils well for learning to recognise letters and the sounds they make (phonics) through a systematic synthetic approach which mirrors Letters and Sounds.
-The daily reading lesson ensures that pupils are given an opportunity to apply their learning (phonics and/or comprehension) to a key text.
-Teachers take time and pride in selecting texts to ensure that they capture interest and instil a love of reading both in and beyond the classroom.
+This prepares pupils well for learning to recognise letters and the sounds they make (phonics) through a systematic synthetic approach, Letters and Sounds.
+The daily reading lesson ensures that pupils are given an opportunity to apply their learning (phonics, fluency and/or comprehension) to a key text.
+Teachers take time and pride in selecting texts to ensure that they are high quality, capture interest and instil a love of reading both in and beyond the classroom.
 Reading and text permeates every aspect of our school’s curriculum.

 Science, PE, computing, MFL (modern foreign languages at KS2) and music are taught discretely following the National Curriculum programmes of study.
 Links between subjects are made where they promote deeper understanding and/or opportunities for pupils to deepen knowledge so that pupils will know more and remember more.

-Our thematic curriculum brings together our teaching in geography, history, art and design as well as design technology in half-termly creative themes that run across phases on a two-year rolling cycle.
+Our thematic curriculum brings together our teaching in geography, history, art & design and design and technology in termly, creative themes that run across phases on a two-year rolling cycle.
 These creative themes are based around a whole school thread, which helps to create a ‘buzz’ throughout the school.
 As children progress throughout their primary years, relevant factual and conceptual links are made between themes.
-Please see our medium-term plans for more detail.
+Please see our long and medium-term plans for more detail.

 Spiritual, moral, social and cultural development, as well as modern British values are embedded into the curriculum, with links being seeded to ensure these values are consistently revisited and consolidated.
 Planned opportunities to address key concepts/relevant and topical issues/current national and international news stories occur through assemblies, daily restorative class circles, discussions/debate and through the PSHE and RE curriculums.
 These aspects are given a high priority across the curriculum because we are committed to preparing children for life beyond Gilberdyke Primary.